StrawberryBe/analytics.de-DE/help/implement/js-implementation/c-variables/page-variables.md

  -->

 Sie erfassen wie eVars Ereignisse, sind jedoch nicht persistent.
-Die Variable *`zip`* und *`state`* Variablen sind wie evars, die sofort ablaufen.
+Die Variable *`zip`* and *`state`* variables are like eVars that expire immediately.

 | Maximale Größe | Debug-Parameter | Ausgefüllte Berichte | Standardwert |
 |---|---|---|---|
 | 50 Byte | state | Konversion &gt; Besucherprofil &gt; Bundesstaat des Besuchers | "" |

 Because the *`state`* and *`zip`* variables expire immediately, the only events associated with them are events that are fired on the same page on which they are populated.
 For example, if you are using *`state`* to compare conversion rates by state, you should populate the *`state`* variable on every page of the checkout process.
 Bei Konversions-Websites empfiehlt Adobe, die PLZ aus der Rechnungsadresse zu entnehmen.
 Sie können jedoch auch die Versandadresse verwenden (vorausgesetzt, zu der Bestellung ist nur eine Versandadresse vorhanden).
-Auf einer Medien-Website können *`zip`* und *`state`* zur Registrierung oder Clickthrough-Verfolgung.
+Auf einer Medien-Website können *`zip`* and *`state`* for registration or ad click-through tracking.

 **Syntax und mögliche Werte** {#section_EDD1F5F9EDBC457898E61695F08C1744}